ColinKennedy/ways/docs/troubleshooting.rst

 .. note ::
-    get_action_hierarchies will return every Action that matches the given Action name.
+    :func:`ways.api.get_action_hierarchies` will return every Action that matches the given Action name.
 So if multiple classes/functions are all registered under the same name, then every hierarchy that those Actions use will be returned.
 However, if a object like a function or class that was registered, only that object's hierarchies will be returned.